 Follow your ideas and get a head start on your career with research.

-- Biology student Nishat Tasnim is a fixture in the Microbiome and Inflammatory Disease lab.
-The Bangladeshi dynamo—named UBC Okanagan’s 2015 Undergraduate Co-Researcher of the Year—became the first in her family to hold a university degree.
+- Biology alumna Nishat Tasnim was a fixture in the Microbiome and Inflammatory Disease lab.
+The Bangladeshi dynamo — named UBC Okanagan’s 2015 Undergraduate Co-Researcher of the Year — became the first in her family to hold a university degree.

 - Pursue innovative undergraduate research, and compete for financial cash awards.
-Open to all Sciences students at UBC Okanagan, awards include: Irving K. Barber School Undergraduate Research Awards (up to $6,500 plus $1,500 for expenses); NSERC Undergraduate Research Awards (more than $4,500); and the Pushor Mitchell Gold Medal Leadership Prize ($10,000).
+Open to all sciences students at UBC Okanagan, awards include the Irving K. Barber Undergraduate Research Awards, the NSERC Undergraduate Research Awards and the Pushor Mitchell Gold Medal Leadership Prize.